StyleCI/Docs/faqs.md

 <a name="keep-a-change-log"></a>
 ## Do you keep a change log?

 Yes, we document all major changes we make on our [blog](https://blog.styleci.io/).
-A recent important change is that since 23rd December 2019, we parse files as PHP 7.4, rather than 7.3 (previously 7.1 until June 2019).
-Our blog post about that change is available [here](https://blog.styleci.io/php-7-4-support/) (respectively [here](https://blog.styleci.io/php-7-3-support/)).